Wolf Blitzer Suggests The Other Presidential Debates Could Be Canceled After Tuesday’s ‘Chaotic’ Event

 — Seth Abramson (@SethAbramson) September 30, 2020

 After Tuesday’s first meeting between the candidates, there are two more scheduled.
-That includes a second one on October 15 and a third on October 22, along with a meeting of the vice presidential candidates on October 7.
+That includes a second one on October 15 and a third on October 22, along with a meeting of the vice-presidential candidates on October 7.

-Many other analysts joined Blitzer in declaring that the event descended into a debacle, with many pointing fingers at the Republican for his interruptions and frequent interjections that were off topic.
+Many other analysts joined Blitzer in declaring that the event descended into a debacle, with many pointing fingers at the Republican for his interruptions and frequent interjections that were off-topic.
 That included a number of attacks against Hunter Biden, the Democratic nominee’s son.

 Blitzer’s CNN colleague Jake Tapper was among the most vocal of the critics, saying that the Republican’s debate behavior turned it into a “disgrace.”

 “That was a hot mess.
 Inside a dumpster fire.
 Inside a train wreck.
 That was the worst debate I have ever seen.
-In fact 0t wasn’t even a debate.
+In fact it wasn’t even a debate.
 It was a disgrace.
-And it’s primarily because of President Trump who spent the whole time interrupting” and not abiding by the rules that his campaign had agreed to.
+And it’s primarily because of President Trump who spent the whole time interrupting,” he said, adding that the president did not abide by the rules that his campaign had agreed to.

-Tapper also pointed out that the president refused to directly condemn white supremacy when called on to do so, though did not join Blitzer in the idea that the remaining two scheduled debates could be canceled.
+Tapper also pointed out that the president refused to directly condemn white supremacy when called on to do so, though he did not join Blitzer in the idea that the remaining two scheduled debates could be canceled.
 Many others reacting on social media wondered if Tuesday’s could be the final one, which ABC News host George Stephanopoulos noted at the close of his network’s coverage.